authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Determine and Publish Indicator(s) for Use
 -------------

 Domain Owners should consider which Indicator file formats to choose when setting up their BIMI Assertion Records.
-For a Sender, BIMI provides control over which Indicators are eligible and can be chosen for display, but not the ultimate manner in which the MUA will display the image.
+For a Sender, BIMI provides control over which Indicators are eligible and can be chosen for display, but not the ultimate manner in which the MUA will display the Indicator.

 BIMI allows multiple comma separated l= values in the Assertion Record, so that a Domain Owner may publish the same Indicators in multiple publicly accessible locations.
 This is so Indicators may still be available if there are service or DNS issues for a particular "l=" URI.